-What you must pay when Services that are covered for you you get these services Smoking and tobacco use cessation (counseling to stop You pay nothing (\$0) when you receive these covered smoking or tobacco use) services from network If you use tobacco, but do not have signs or symptoms of tobaccoproviders. related disease: We cover two counseling quit attempts within a 12month period as a preventive service with no cost to you.
+Smoking and tobacco use cessation (counseling to stop smoking or tobacco use)

+If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.
-Prior authorization may be required.

 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
-We cover two counseling quit attempts within a 12-month period; however, you will pay the There is no coinsurance. applicable cost sharing.
-Each counseling attempt includes up to four copayment, or deductible face-to-face visits. for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-Supervised Exercise Therapy (SET) You pay nothing (\$0) when you receive these covered SET is covered for members who have symptomatic peripheral artery disease (PAD and a referral for PAD from the physician responsible services from network for PAD treatment. providers.
+We cover two counseling quit attempts within a 12-month period; however, you will pay the applicable cost sharing.
+Each counseling attempt includes up to four face-to-face visits.

+You pay nothing (\$0) when you receive these covered services from network providers.

+There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.

+Supervised Exercise Therapy (SET)

+SET is covered for members who have symptomatic peripheral artery disease (PAD and a referral for PAD from the physician responsible for PAD treatment.

 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-Prior authorization may The SET program must: be required.
-Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

-Be under the direct supervision of a physician, physician

-SET may be covered beyond 36 sessions over 12 weeks for an

-PAD
+The SET program must:

-Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques
+- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques